dbernheisel/dbernheisel.github.io/src/pages/blog/phoenix-liveview-and-views/index.md

   def my_helper("vanilla"), do: "whoops no this is actually live" end
 ```

+## What about LiveComponents?

+LiveComponents are totally ignored in this article.
+They're another great option
+for breaking out interactive partials from your LiveViews.
+Their rendering
+strategy is very similar to LiveViews though, and most of this applies to them
+as well.

 Hope these tips help you out!
 If you have any more tips, tweet at me
 [@bernheisel](https://twitter.com/bernheisel)